Sonam Wangchuk (soldier)

 Colonel Sonam Wangchuk, MVC is an Indian Army veteran, who served with the Assam Regiment and the Ladakh Scouts.
 He was awarded the Maha Vir Chakra, India's second highest award for gallantry in the face of the enemy, during his successful operation in the Kargil War.
+Due to his exemplary feat as a Major during Kargil War, he is known as the Lion of Ladakh in the Indian Army.

 Early life and education

 Born in 1964 in Sankar, Col. Wangchuk is a native of Khakshal, a region near Leh town of the Indian union territory of Ladakh.
 His mother is the sister of Mr Thupstan Chhewang and niece of Kushok Bakula Rinpochhey.
 He moved to Solan, Himachal Pradesh in the year 1969 at the age of about five years.
 There he studied at St. Luke's till fourth standard.
 Later in 1973, his family moved to Dharamshala where he studied at Sacred Heart High School.
 Here he had close interactions with the Dalai Lama as his father was serving as the security officer of the 14th Dalai Lama.

 In 1975, his father was transferred to Delhi.
 In Delhi he was educated at The Modern School Barakhamba Road, and took a bachelor's degree in History, from the Sri Venkateswara College, University of Delhi.

 He cites a relative Colonel Wangdus as the inspiration for his joining the Indian Army, although his father desired him to become a civil servant.